 Konstfack is the largest university college of arts, crafts and design in Sweden.
-Each year, almost 900 students are enrolled in Bachelor’s and Master’s programs, the Teacher Education programs and freestanding courses.
+Each year almost 1000 students are enrolled in Bachelor’s and Master’s programmes, Doctoral Programme, Teacher Education programmes and Professional courses.

 There is probably no other art and design university college in Europe with such well-equipped workshops as Konstfack.
 These include computer labs, woodwork and metalwork shops, screen-printing and textile printing facilities, weaving room, color workshop, graphics workshop, photographic and TV studios, glassworks, ceramics workshop and studios for sculpture and painting.
 The workshops allow crafts to be produced in many different materials and allow you to use experimental, and sometimes high-tech methods, to challenge existing boundaries.

 Konstfack has one of Sweden’s largest art and design libraries.
 The main goal is to be a strategic informational and inspirational resource for students and staff.
 The library provides books – and course literature – databases, and print and electronic journals.
 The library also has a materials library with samples that can be borrowed, and a video collection with art videos that can be viewed in the library.
 The library staff provides professional search guidance and training in information retrieval, both individually and in groups.